 Some of my all time favourite hikes are Rawson Lake which has gorgeous reflections, Chester Lake for its jaw-dropping scenery, Upper Kananaskis Lake, and the family-friendly trails leading up to Grassi Lakes and Johnston Canyon which feature aqua-marine pools.
 Come fall, hiking through the larch valley when everything turns gold is absolutely legendary.

 5) The food scene

 Long gone are the days when there were just a couple of high-end steakhouses downtown.
-Calgary’s food scene has absolutely exploded over the past decade, paving the way for elevated dining experiences at award-winning restaurants headed by top chefs at spots like Charcut, Rogue and Ten Foot Henry.
+Calgary’s food scene has absolutely exploded over the past decade, paving the way for elevated dining experiences at award-winning restaurants headed by top chefs at spots like Charcut, Rouge and Ten Foot Henry.

 Places like Orchard Restaurant, Calcutta Cricket Club, Porch and LuLu Bar have absolutely nailed the decor, which means you’ll probably spend more time marvelling at your surroundings and snapping pics than actually enjoying their inventive menus.

 For more casual fare, head to Native Tongues Taqueria for #TacoTuesday, or head to Peters’ Drive-In which has been serving up shakes since 1962.